YMCA Winchester House, Sandown Road, Shanklin.

 YMCA Isle of Wight has been providing school and groups trips in a safe, welcoming and stimulating environment at Winchester House in Shanklin since 2004.
 Each year, over 3,000 children, young people and adults stay in the spacious accommodation with sweeping views from some wings of the main house across Hope Bay on the south east coast of the island.Contact us

 to check availability and pricing for YMCA Winchester House.
-Add YMCA Winchester House to Planner Not for you?
-See more student accommodation
+Remove from Planner

 In our opinion...